-Life is filled with problems–stress, diseases, toxins, pain, grief, bugs, annoying people, etc. Unfortunately, for some of us, these problems result in anxiety, stress and panic attacks.
+Life is filled with problems–stress, diseases, toxins, pain, grief, bugs, annoying people, etc. Unfortunately, for some of us, these problems result in anxiety, stress, and panic attacks.
 Anxiety is not triggered by actual events but by our thoughts about those events.
-Adding essential oils to your daily routine may help.
+However, adding essential oils to your daily routine may help.

 According to the American Psychological Association, “Anxiety is an emotion characterized by feelings of tension, worried thoughts and physical changes like increased blood pressure.”

 Even though “anxiety can be very annoying.
 It is a challenge.
 There is always a benefit in every adversity.
 Anxiety forces us to become wiser and more courageous.
 It turns us into heroes. – Dr. Detlef Beeker”

 So what can we do to help reduce our anxiety and stress?
 Smelling one or more essential oils using a diffuser.
 Also, try sprinkling a few drops on an object or clothing may help.
 Amanda Lattin, chair of aromatherapy at the American College of Healthcare Sciences, says “how a person reacts to aromatherapy is very individualized.
 ‘Part of what makes aromatherapy effective is how our brains and our central nervous systems respond to this olfaction stimulus,’ she says.
 ‘It’s absolutely true that what works for one person may not work for another, or could even have the opposite effect.’”
 (1)

 “According to experts, while essential oils have a very strong aroma, it is not the aroma itself that has a beneficial effect.
 The overall chemicals used in making the essential oil have a chemical and physiological effect on the body and brain chemistry.”
 (2)